freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 06/19/2022 Monica Mendez of Port Lavaca, Texas pleads guilty to 26 FELONY COUNTS of voter fraud.
+Media silent. (the fud here is that even though she was charged and found guilty the media won't cover it because..well, it's just fud for the narrative) [Reference Link](https://www.texasattorneygeneral.gov/news/releases/ag-paxton-successfully-prosecutes-woman-who-pleads-guilty-26-felony-counts-voter-fraud)

 + 06/16/2022 If your giving a penny to anything @owlman.eth or any of these idiots associated with this you might as well just start clicking on the links in your dm @Hank Moody Discord

 + 06/15/2022 I thought we were getting a node license.
 From what I read we just get $arcade tokens to play the games.
 MBD member @bloatfi$h Discord